Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-1.md

    - Use the GitHub Codespaces to push/commit the local files from VS Code to GitHub in the next challenges.

 4. **Explore GitHub Copilot Features:**
-   - Experiment with Copilot in various coding scenarios.
-   - Use Copilot's suggestions to speed up your code-writing process.
+   - Experiment with providing specific context or constraints in your comments.
+This helps Copilot generate more tailored code snippets that fit your unique coding style or project requirements.
+   - Use Copilot to help you think through edge cases by asking it to generate code for scenarios that might not be immediately obvious.
+This can enhance your problem-solving skills and ensure your code handles various inputs effectively.
      >**Hint:** Access the GitHub Copilot Suggestions window by **Ctrl+Enter** shortcut in your VS Code.

 5. **Code Generation with Copilot and Copilot Chat:**
    - Create Python/JS-based code to build a calculator.
-      - Utilize GitHub Copilot to generate Python or JavaScript code that creates a basic calculator.
+      - Utilize GitHub Copilot to assist in generating the code.
+Start by typing a comment like `# Create a basic calculator` to prompt Copilot to suggest code snippets.
-      - Save the files as *calculator.py / calculator.js* at **C:\LabFiles**.
-      - Experiment with different mathematical operations and user interactions.
+      - Implement various mathematical operations, such as addition, subtraction, multiplication, and division, as well as user interactions to take input and display results.
+      - Once you’ve written the code, save the file as ***calculator.py*** if you’re using Python, or ***calculator.js*** if you’re using JavaScript, and place it in the directory **C:\LabFiles** locally.
+This organized storage will help you manage your files efficiently.
+      - Feel free to experiment with additional features, like handling multiple calculations or improving the user interface.

    - Create a Python/JS-based app to get weather data from OpenWeatherMap APIs.
-      - Sign up for the OpenWeatherMap website (https://openweathermap.org/).
+      - First, sign up for an account on the OpenWeatherMap website (https://openweathermap.org/).
         >**NOTE:** If you are already registered for an OpenWeatherMap account, kindly continue to use the same account.
-      - Leverage Copilot to generate Python/JS code that interacts with weather APIs to retrieve weather data.
-      - Save the files as *weather_script.py / weather_script.js* at **C:\LabFiles**.
+      - Use GitHub Copilot to generate code that connects to the OpenWeatherMap API.
+Begin by writing a comment like # Fetch weather data from OpenWeatherMap API, which will help Copilot understand your goal and provide relevant code snippets.
+      - Ensure that the code includes functionality for making API requests and processing the retrieved data to display weather information like temperature, humidity, and weather conditions.
+      - Save this file as ***weather_script.py*** for Python or ***weather_script.js*** for JavaScript, and also store it in the **C:\LabFiles** directory locally.
+      - Test the app by entering different locations to see how it retrieves and presents weather data.

    <validation step="b5244888-2b42-4686-b326-465182a86561" />

 6. **Code Refactoring & Debugging:**
    - Refactor given code snippets using Copilot, understanding the process of code improvement.
+Copy and paste the below poorly written code in VS Code to refactor.
      >**Hint:** Utilize GitHub Copilot's **Refactor** feature.

       ```